Remote Mangement

 The App Store

 I created some visuals to help our audience understand the problem our app is solving and to convey its overall look and feel.
-We worked with Apple’s guidelines and got our app into the store right on time, ready for users to explore.
+We worked with Apple’s guidelines and got our app into the store right on time, ready for users to explore and complete their daily tasks.

 Project Reflection